 - Liquid chlorine bleach (or a washing machine cleaner)

 - Drying cloths or towels

 - A bucket or a basin

-We’ve got a step-by-step come with self-cleaning cycles, but it’s still a good idea to give your washer a manual clean from time to time.
-Cleaning your top load washer regularly will help to keep nasties such as mold and mildew at bay, both of which can ffect how your clothes smell and how well your washer works.
+We’ve got a step-by-step guide with self-cleaning cycles, but it’s still a good idea to give even the best washing machines a manual cleaning from time to time.
+Cleaning your top-load washer regularly will help to keep nasties such as mold and mildew at bay, both of which can affect how your clothes smell and how well your washer works.
 Mold and mildew can release allergens into the air, which could cause health problems for you and your family.
-Dirt, grime, lint and other debris can also build up over time, causing odors, blockages and even stains.
+Dirt, grime, lint, and other debris can also build up over time, causing odors, blockages, and even stains.